1 Corinthians Chapter 10

 Verse 13: “Let no man say when he is tempted, I am tempted of God: for God cannot be tempted with evil, neither tempteth he any man:”

 The same Greek word that is translated “trials” is also translated “temptation” here.
 James’ point is that every difficult circumstance that enters a believer’s life can either strengthen him if he obeys God and remains confident in His care, or become a solicitation to evil if the believer chooses instead to doubt God and disobey His Word.
 God cannot be tempted.
 God by His holy nature has no capacity for evil, or vulnerability to it.
 Nor does He Himself tempt anyone.
-God purposes trails to occur and in them He allows temptation to happen, but He has promised not to allow more than believers can endure and never without a way to escape.
+God purposes trials to occur and in them He allows temptation to happen, but He has promised not to allow more than believers can endure and never without a way to escape.
 They must choose whether to take the escape God provides or to give in.

 Verse 14: “But every man is tempted, when he is drawn away of his own lust, and enticed.”